phrenotype/qorm/docs/parts/sets.md

        AND dafbedfdfebdc.name = user3.name
        AND dafbedfdfebdc.email = user3.email)
 ```
+The above is equivalent to the previous query that used set operations.

 ## RULES / RECOMMENDATIONS
 Aliases are required for all the handlers that will be directly involved in the set operations.